bt3gl/building_blog/content/intro_threat_intel.md

 Calls `whois/emails/{email}` Investigate API endpoint.

 Use this method to see WHOIS information for the email address.
-(For now the OpenDNS API will only return at most 500 results)
+(For now, the OpenDNS API will only return at most 500 results)

 ```python
 emails = ["dns-admin@google.com"]